Rome Trastevere Walking Tour and Jewish Ghetto, 3 hours

 Walking around these neighborhoods is the best way to see all of the monuments and landmarks, as well as get a great feeling for this Bohemian area of Rome.

 Rome Trastevere walking tour starts in the Jewish Ghetto, where you will learn about the Jewish history and presence in Rome, which is still very much visible today.

 Our experienced guide will take you to Jewish-owned businesses, kosher restaurants and, when possible, even take you to the Synagogue of Rome.
 The Porticus Octaviae is one of the most recognized landmarks in the ghetto, which sits in the middle of Piazza Mattei.

 Your guide will then take you across the river Tiber to Trastevere, which was once home to the wealthy Etruscans.
 Here, you will visit some of Rome’s most important churches, including Santa Cecilia, the Basilica of Santa Maria and San Francesco a Ripa.

 Santa Cecilia is built right on the site where the Patron saint had her house, while the Basilica of Santa Maria is one of the world’s oldest Christian sites.
 San Francesco a Ripa is home to a wonderful Bernini statue; Beata Ludovica Albertoni.

-This tour with Walks In Europe is an intimate tour that takes a maximum of only 8 people.
+This tour with Walks In Europe is an intimate tour that takes a maximum of only eight people.
 We also offer private tours, where we will pick you up right at your hotel!
-Rome Trastevere walking tour can be enjoyed in the morning or in the afternoon, ending right on time for lunch or supper.
+Rome Trastevere walking tour can be enjoyed in the morning or the afternoon, ending right on time for lunch or supper.

 Join our Rome Trastevere Walking Tour and Discover The Jewish Ghetto!